ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes.md

 - a compound <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/#choosing-a-primary-key-that-differs-from-the-sorting-key" target="_blank">sorting key</a> <font face = "monospace">(UserID, URL, EventTime)</font>.

 :::note
+- If we would have specified only the sorting key, then the primary key would be implicitly defined to be equal to the sorting key.

+- In order to be memory efficient we explicitly specified a primary key that only contains columns that our queries are filtering on.
+The primary index that is based on the primary key is completely loaded into the main memory.

+- In order to have consistency in the article’s diagrams and in order to maximise compression ratio we defined a separate sorting key that includes all of our table's columns (depending on the compression algorithm used, it can be beneficial for the compression rate to have values sorted in a column).

-The primary key needs to be a prefix of the sorting key if both are specified.
+- The primary key needs to be a prefix of the sorting key if both are specified.
 :::

-The inserted rows are stored on disk in lexicographical order (ascending) by the primary key columns.
+The inserted rows are stored on disk in lexicographical order (ascending) by the primary key columns (and the additional EventTime column from the sorting key).

 :::note
 ClickHouse allows inserting multiple rows with identical primary key column values.
 In this case (see row 1 and row 2 in the diagram below), the final order is determined by the specified sorting key and therefore the value of the <font face = "monospace">EventTime</font> column.